4GeeksAcademy/machine-learning-content/06-12d-ml_algos/linear-regression.md

 3. Normality: the errors are normally distributed.
 We can verify normality by ploting the errors with a histogram.

 4. Homoskedasticity: the variance of the error term is constant across values of the target and features.
-To verufy it we can plot the errors against the predicted y.
+To verify it we can plot the errors against the predicted y.

 5. No multicollinearity: Look for correlations above ~0.8 between features.